just1103/Swift_Syntax/Swift Language Guide & Reference.md

 for (animalName, legCount) in numberOfLegs { // The dictionary’s keys are decomposed into a constant called animalName, and the dictionary’s values are decomposed into a constant called legCount.
     print("\(animalName)s have \(legCount) legs")
 }
-// cats have 4 legs, ants have 6 legs, spiders have 8 legs
+// cats have 4 legs, ants have 6 legs, spiders have 8 legs (순서 random)
 ```

 You can also use for-in loops with numeric ranges.